sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui-schema-custom/cp-aibus-dox-ui-schema-custom.md

     <!-- border -->![Access Schema Configuration](access-schema-configuration.png)

-Here, you find the pre-defined SAP schemas, one for each of the standard document types that are supported by Document Information Extraction out of the box.
-You can't delete or edit SAP schemas, but you can see and **Copy** the information they extract from documents.
+Here, you find the SAP schemas.
+The Document Information Extraction UI includes preconfigured SAP schemas for the following standard document types: purchase order, payment advice, and invoice.
+In addition, there’s an SAP schema for custom documents (`SAP_OCROnly_schema`).
+You can't delete SAP schemas.
+You can use them as they're, you can edit them directly, or create copies and adapt the list of fields according to your needs.

 <!-- border -->![Access Schema Configuration](sap-schemas.png)